shaund16/shaund16/README.md

 🌱 I'm currently learning everything <br />
 💬 Ask me about <strong>Web Development</strong><br />
 📫 How to reach me: [Email](mailto:shaundpurslow@gmail.com)
 <br/>
+<p>I'm a former electrician.
+Since 2020 I began developing a huge passion and interest in learning about Web Development.
+I have been diligently learning and growing in my skillset as a developer.
+The growing will never end and that’s the best part.
+I love challenges, problem solving, and working both independently and with a team!
+When I’m not at my computer I spend all of my time with my family, reading and getting outdoors as much as possible and creating memories.</p>

 <hr>

 <h2>Connect with me:</h2>